Google acquires Motorola Mobility: the full story

 Google-Motorola deal set for February 13th approval deadline in Europe

-Reuters reported today that the European Commission has set a February 13th deadline to decide whether or not to approve Google's buyout of Motorola Mobility.
-The commission put the acquisition on hold back in December to get more information.
-Google said in December that the request for more information was "routine" and still expected the acquisition to close in 2012, and it looks like it's on track to do just that.
-Motorola shareholders have already given their approval, and we're still...
+The European Commission of the EU has set a February 13th deadline to decide whether or not to approve Google's acquisition of Motorola Mobility.
+The commission put the process on hold in December in order to gain more information on the deal.

 Google's acquisition of Motorola Mobility paused by EU to get more information